top of page

 • 2 min read

-Law 1480 of 2011, which enacted the Consumer Protection Statute, establishes that non-compliance with orders issued in judgments, conciliations, or settlements in judicial proceedings for violations of consumer rights may give rise to sanctions.
-These may consist of:
+Law 1480 of 2011, which enacted the Consumer Protection Statute, provides that failure to comply with orders issued in judgments, conciliations, or settlement agreements arising from consumer protection proceedings may give rise to sanctions imposed by the Superintendence of Industry and Commerce (SIC).

-a) Successive fines equivalent to one-seventh of the current legal monthly minimum wage for each day of delay in compliance.
+• Successive fines equivalent to one-seventh of the current legal monthly minimum wage for each day of delay.

-In its ruling of September 2, 2025, the Bogotá Superior Court stated that in the imposition of these sanctions the fundamental guarantee of due process must be respected, and the following criteria must be taken into account:
+In its ruling dated September 2, 2025, the Bogotá Superior Court clarified that the imposition of these sanctions must respect the fundamental right to due process and comply with specific legal criteria.

-1. The procedure set forth in Article 59 of the Statutory Law on the Administration of Justice must be followed.
+The SIC must strictly follow the procedure set forth in Article 59 of the Statutory Law on the Administration of Justice before imposing any sanction.

-2. It is not sufficient to merely prove non-compliance with the judgment or settlement for the sanction to be imposed; it must also be demonstrated that such non-compliance resulted from defiance, bad faith, or unwillingness to comply with the order issued.
+It is not enough to simply prove that a judgment or settlement was not fully complied with.
+The authority must also demonstrate that the non-compliance resulted from defiance, bad faith, or an unwillingness to comply with the order.

-3. The private autonomy of the parties must be recognized.
-If the consumer accepts or deems the judgment or settlement as fulfilled, even while acknowledging certain delays, the SIC cannot impose sanctions on the grounds of late compliance.
+The Court emphasized the importance of recognizing the private autonomy of the parties.
+If the consumer accepts or considers the judgment or settlement fulfilled—even if there were delays—the SIC cannot impose sanctions solely on the basis of late compliance.

-Accordingly, the Court revoked the sanction of more than 200 million pesos imposed by the SIC on a construction company for the alleged breach of a settlement agreement regarding the delivery of the common areas of a building.
+Applying these principles, the Court revoked a sanction exceeding COP 200 million imposed by the SIC on a construction company for the alleged breach of a settlement agreement related to the delivery of common areas in a building.

 WRITTEN BY: LINA DÍAZ